Why you can’t escape dark patterns

 In the researchers’ second study, reviewing the effects of designs on user consent or rejection of consent, they found that participants limited virtually all interactions (93.1%) to the first page of the pop-up CMP shown to them.
 When available, participants clicked a “more options” link only 6.9% of the time.
 When given a scrollable list of data collection purposes, participants ignored it 68.6% of the time.
 “Anything not immediately visible to the user, anything requiring interaction to access,” wrote the researchers, “might as well not exist.”

 When participants were shown a visualization of their consent patterns and “asked if it matched their ideal settings, the responses were predominately that it did not.”
-The majority of this study pool was college-educated—unlike the general population of either the European Union or the United States.
+The majority of this study pool was college-educated—not unlike the general population of either the European Union or the United States.

 There are few solutions.
 The researchers suggest that regulators use automated tools to more quickly scan for violations, that designers create tools to help regulators enforce the law, and that regulators restrict CMP vendors so that only sites in compliance with GDPR rules can go live.